Millenia Tower & Centennial Tower

 24km Dynamic Lighting Infrastructure

 Darkness for Animal

 Two brand new restaurants at The Ritz-Carlton Millenia Singapore.

-The existing architecture is highlighted with soft up-lighting to work as a back-ground to the cozy seating areas surrounded by a number of small lanterns designed by Tony Chi.
-The courtyard lighting is designed so that it is visible from the interior by using moonlight effect in cooler color temperature to create visual contrast with the warm interior lighting.
+The existing architecture is highlighted with soft up-lighting to work as a background to the cozy seating areas surrounded by a number of small lanterns designed by Tony Chi.
+The courtyard lighting is designed so that it is visible from the interior by using moonlight effect in cooler color temperature to create a visual contrast with the warm interior lighting.
 For indoor mainly halogen light sources are used for supreme quality of lighting for the exceptional restaurant.

 The Ritz-Carlton Millenia